-Eugeny Varseev, username @varsey in the SimScale community, graduated from Obninsk Institute for Physics and Power Engineering (Obninsk, Russia) majoring in Nuclear Reactors Research and Design.
-Now he is doing his PhD research on heat exchanger simulation and optimization.
+Eugeny Varseev, username @varsey in the SimScale community, graduated from Obninsk Institute for Physics and Power Engineering (Obninsk, Russia) where he majored in Nuclear Reactors Research and Design.
+He is currently doing his Ph.D. research on heat exchanger simulation and optimization.

 We interviewed him and talked about how the SimScale community is helping him with his research.

-You’ve been an active member in the SimScale community since it was launched last December.
+Sijia: You’ve been an active member of the SimScale community since it was launched.
 How did you find out about SimScale?

-I found out about SimScale in a CFD group on LinkedIn to be precise.
+Eugeny: I found out about SimScale in a CFD group on LinkedIn.
 I tried to use it last summer, but it seemed to be too difficult for me at that time.
-Later I successfully started again with the help of tutorial videos and workshops for beginners.
+Later, I successfully started again with the help of tutorial videos and workshops for beginners.
 Since then I have been actively using SimScale.

-Recently I have finished a heat exchanger simulation with a filter element.
+Eugeny: Recently, I have finished a heat exchanger simulation with a filter element.
 It is basically a big cylinder with an inlet tube inserted into it and outlet tube at the top.
-The filter element is located at the upper part of the heat exchanger.
+The filter element is located in the upper part of the heat exchanger.
 The flow inside the domain is being cooled down from the outside.
-The main difficulty in this heat exchanger simulation for me was taking into account strong buoyancy effects which creates a downstream flow near the walls of the domain. while the main flow goes up.
+The main difficulty in this heat exchanger simulation for me was taking into account the strong buoyancy effects which create a downstream flow near the walls of the domain, while the main flow goes up.
 Another difficult part was creating a robust mesh, but the SimScale interface allows creating several meshes within one project, and this made it easier.

-I am really satisfied with the results that I’ve gotten.
-And in this regard I should mention that SimScale has a nice option built in to control results by tracking values of different fields while a computation is running.
+Eugeny: I am really satisfied with the results that I’ve gotten.
+In this regard, I should mention that SimScale has a nice option built in to control results by tracking the values of different fields while a computation is running.
 It’s a bit tricky to implement such a thing on your local PC.

-You participated in the Go with the Flow Challenge and were the 2nd place winner.
-First of all congratulations on that!
+Sijia: You participated in the Go with the Flow Challenge and were the 2nd place winner.
+First of all, congratulations on that!
 What made you decide to enter the challenge?
 Did you face any difficulties?

-Thank you so much!
-The main motivation for me was to perform a simple simulation of forced convection buoyant flow as a SimScale example case, since there was just one case of this kind and it is pretty sophisticated.
-The post-processing was a bit tricky, but apart from this there were no problems.
+Eugeny: Thank you so much!
+My main motivation was to perform a simple simulation of forced convection buoyant flow as a SimScale example case since there was just one case of this kind and it was pretty sophisticated.
+The post-processing was a bit tricky, but apart from that, there were no problems.

-I love the opportunity SimScale gives in managing my projects—I have all my geometries, meshes, simulation runs and even post-processing in one project.
-And I get to use it from any local PC available for me at the moment.
-Also automatic meshing with snappyhex mesher is pretty nice.
+Eugeny: I love how SimScale lets me manage my projects—I have all my geometries, meshes, simulation runs, and even post-processing in one project.
+I also get to use it from any local PC available to me at the moment.
+Also, the automatic meshing with the snappy hex mesher is pretty nice.
 Controlling results on the go, as I mentioned, is quite good as well.

-I am looking for more turbulence models and numerical schemes available in the case set up.
-It also would be nice to have a Surface mode in the viewer set up by default, since it takes a lot of time and resources to load a case with relatively big mesh on a slow PC.
-Finally it would be great to have a results control feature for uploaded OpenFOAM cases (when they have necessary configuration files in them, of course).
+Eugeny: I am looking for more turbulence models and numerical schemes to be available in the case setup.
+It also would be nice to have a Surface mode in the viewer set up by default, since it takes a lot of time and resources to load a case with a relatively big mesh on a slow PC.
+Finally, it would be great to have a results control feature for uploaded OpenFOAM cases (when they have necessary configuration files in them, of course).

-I am planning to work with two phase flow simulations.
-It takes a lot of long runs with different set ups, so SimScale would be very helpful to me.
-Even though SimScale doesn’t support two-Phase-Euler-Foam solver natively, I will be able to continue the simulation by uploading OpenFOAM case.
+Eugeny: I am planning to work with two phase flow simulations.
+It takes a lot of long runs with different setups, so SimScale would be very helpful to me.
+Even though SimScale doesn’t support the two-Phase-Euler-Foam solver natively, I will be able to continue the simulation by uploading OpenFOAM cases.

 If you haven’t yet, sign up here for SimScale for free, and join our community today!